sguox002/leetcode/leetcode-all.md

 <<-594	Longest Harmonious Subsequence    		47.4%	Easy
-harmonious array: the max min difference is 1. hashmap and then converts to sorted array. or find +1/-1 (use it for ending element) ->>
+harmonious array: the max min difference is 1. use sorted hashmap to get the frequency and then for each combine with -1.
+***
+->>

 <<-697	Degree of an Array    		54.2%	Easy